 The installation team began the restoration by drilling two penny-sized holes in the slab reaching the soil below.
 The high-density, structural polyurethane foam was injected beneath the slab, filling the void that was formed due to tree roots.
-As the void became filled, the expanding properties of the polyurethane allows the slab to raise to the proper level.
+As the void became filled, the expanding properties of the polyurethane allow the slab to rise to the proper height.
 A quick cure time of just 15 minutes, provided instant results.

 Each penny-sized hole was filled with a fresh layer of concrete grout, camouflaging the installation holes.
 The waterproof polyurethane foam will remain below the slab indefinitely.
 To ensure UV rays will not reach the foam, the team also sealed the slab joints.

-Taking less than one day to level their sinking slab using PolyRenewal, the homeowners are now ready to present their home to potential buyers!
+Taking less than one day to lift their sinking slab using PolyRenewal, the homeowners are now ready to present their home to potential buyers!

 Installing Contractor: Tar Heel Basement Systems